 - Stability is tested more often

 API interfaces are significantly more stable than graphical user interfaces, which can alter to meet new requirements from users and stakeholders.
 APIs often provide comprehensive documentation, and any changes are noted in this documentation so that QA engineers can keep their test suites up to date.
 Because of their intrinsic dependability, API tests are also easy to maintain.

 The cost-effectiveness benefit is linked to the preceding one.
 Automated API tests run faster, resulting in more efficient resource use and cheaper total testing expenses.

 Prior to any GUI testing, API tests may be conducted as soon as the business logic is specified.
 API testing allows the QA team to identify and address issues before they become a production issue, lowering project expenses.

 API Testing Is The Need Of Your Organization

 Everyone believes that the best way to assure high software quality is through thorough testing.
 And, because it allows testing of the most essential business layer, automated API testing is critical in a well-designed QA approach.
-API testing also has a number of commercial advantages, including increased test coverage, faster results, lower costs, and simpler maintenance.
+APIs testing also has a number of commercial advantages, including increased test coverage, faster results, lower costs, and simpler maintenance.
 You can gain all these advantages when you hire a professional company providing QA outsourcing services.